MehmetMusabeyoglu/Note-Taker/README.md

 ## Description

-This is a note taker application that can be used to write and save notes.
-This application uses an Express.js back end and saves and retrieves note data from a JSON file.
+This is a note taker application that can be used to write, save, and delete custom notes through a simple user interface.
+This application uses an Express.js for its back end and uses a JSON file as its database structure.
+When user writes a new note and clicks save button, this note is saved into the JSON file and displayed on the left side bar.
+When user clicks on one of the saved notes on the left side bar, this note is retrieved from the JSON file and displayed on the webpage.
+When user clicks on the delete button next to a saved note, this note is deleted from the JSON file and not displayed on the left side bar anymore.

-## Depoloyed Link
+## Deployed Link

 here